The Core Idea

 Sometimes the problem is macro: the business has outgrown founder memory, informal decision-making, and scattered operating structure.

-PROGRESS works across all three levels because the same questions apply: what is happening now, what is blocking movement, what are we trying to accomplish, what should this work give back, what support is missing, where is the work fragile, why does this matter, and what should happen next?
+PROGRESS works across all three levels because the same eight elements apply: what is happening now, what is blocking movement, what are we trying to accomplish, what should this work give back, what support is missing, where is the work fragile, why does this matter, and what should happen next?

 Why This Happens